 - Please wear lab coats, eye protection and latex gloves for protection.
 Please perform the experiment following the national security protocols of biological laboratories, especially when detecting blood samples or other bodily fluids. - 2.
 A freshly opened ELISA Plate may appear to have a water-like substance, which is normal and will not have any impact on the experimental results.
 Return the unused wells to the foil pouch provided in the kit, store it according to the conditions suggested in the above table. - 3.
 Do not reuse the reconstituted standard and HRP conjugate working solution.
 The unspent biotinylated detection Ab working solution and other stock solutions should be stored according to the storage conditions suggested in the above table. - 4.
-The microplate reader should be able to be installed with a filter that can detect the wave length at 450±10 nm.
-The optical density should be within 0~3.5. - 5.
-Do not mix or use components with those from other lots. - Change pipette tips in between adding of each standard level, between sample adding and between reagent adding.
+The microplate reader should be able to be installed with a filter that can detect the wave length at 450 ± 10 nm.
+The optical density should be within 0~3.5.
+Follow the Instructions of the Microplate Reader for set-up and preheat it for 15 min before OD measurement. - 5.
+Do not mix or use components with those from other lots. - 6.
+Change pipette tips in between adding of each standard level, between sample adding and between reagent adding.
 Also, use separate reservoirs for each reagent.